 Extra Care Housing

 The Council now has an extra care housing scheme specifically designed for people with Dementia in Dinnington.
 This scheme comprises five bungalows, each with 5 bedrooms.
 The 24-hour support is over and above that required for the standard extra care schemes.
+New schemes will be opening in 2020.
 Contact Community Health and Social Care Direct between 8am and 5pm to arrange a care assessment.

 Dementia Friendly Screenings at the Tyneside Cinema are fortnightly daytime screenings for people with dementia and their families and carers.